CATALYST

 What's on the Calendar?
 Things to Do This Month at the Museum

 This month, we have exciting programs and events at the Museum!
-Whether you're trying to dig for dinosaurs in the Discovery Zone, take a prehistoric "beach" vacation to "Jurassic Oceans: Monsters of the Deep" or vibe to psychedelic Pink Floyd Laser Show at the planetarium — we have something for everyone!
+Whether you're trying to dig for dinosaurs in the Discovery Zone, take relaxing walk through the Wildlife Halls or move your body to a Bad Bunny Laser Show in the planetarium — we have something for everyone!

 Here are just a few of things you could do to fill your day the Museum this month: